diamondo25/ms-autopatcher/README.md

 Sure, but you can use them to downgrade.
 You have to do it from the latest to the oldest one, tho.

+## Can I remove the patchfiles that are stored under these folders with the MapleStory locale names (eg. Global)?

+Sure, these are put there for manually patching if you need it.

 ## Why does your tool not support subversions?

 Haven't figured out how this works in MapleStory, as they only store the version numbers in Patcher.info